 Configure Azure Services for Cloud Management

-We will now configure Azure cloud services that you can use with SCCM using the Azure Services Wizard.
+We will now configure Azure cloud services for CMG that you can use with SCCM using the Azure Services Wizard.
 We will create web app and native client app that provide subscription and configuration details, and authenticate communications with Azure AD.

 Go to Administration > Overview > Cloud Services > Azure Services.
 Right click Azure Services and click Configure Azure Services.